dictybase-archive/Chado-Sqitch/README.md

 $_> sqitch config --user core.pg.client `which psql`
 ```

 * Add database configuration.

+__Example__

 It assumes a postgresql server running locally with a
   database, user and password with __gmod__.

 ```shell